Learn different techniques to Merge or Concatenate multiple collections together in Java with the help of practical examples.

 We will use flatMap

-Collection<Integer> collection1 = List.of(1, 2, 3); Collection<Integer> collection2 = List.of(97, 98, 99);
+Collection<Integer> collection1 = List.of(1, 2, 3);

-Next, is how we can use flatMap
+Next is how we can use flatMap to combine these two collections.

-Collection<Integer> merged = Stream.of(collection1, collection2) .flatMap(Collection::stream) .collect(Collectors.toList());
+Collection<Integer> merged = Stream.of(collection1, collection2)

 First, we are creating a stream of two collections.
-That means, the stream will have only two elements and those are the two collections.
-After which, we are using flatMap
+That means the stream will have only two elements, which are the two collections.
+After which, we use flatMap to merge them to create combined steam of their elements.
+Finally, we are collecting the stream elements together in anArrayList

 .

-The output we get, look like this:
+The output we get looks like this:

 [1, 2, 3, 97, 98, 99]